brNX/gmapping-stateless/README.md

 ##Setup

 #### Main Computer:
-Create a *Workers.txt* text file in the same folder where you are going to launch the GMapping node with the following Syntax:
+Create a *workers.txt* text file in the same folder where you are going to launch the GMapping node with the following Syntax:

 `tcp://RemoteWorkerIP:Port`   for each remote worker
 `local` for each local Worker/Thread